ewilded/shelling/README.md

 Original work by: Julian H. https://github.com/ewilded/shelling

-# SHELLING - a comprehensive OS command injection payload generator (an OLD version available in the Burp App Store as Command Injection Attacker, the current version has already been submitted and should be released soon).
+# SHELLING - a comprehensive OS command injection payload generator
+# An OLDER version is currently available in the Burp App Store as Command Injection Attacker.
+The current version (available here) has already been submitted to the Bapp Store and should be released there soon.

 ![Logo](logo.png?raw=true)
 # What is SHELLING?